Isdera Commendatore 112i: Later use

 Six years later in 1999, the car was updated and renamed to "Silver Arrow C112i" by a Swiss businessman.
 On the exterior, the updated car had conventional side-view mirrors and had silver five-spoke Mercedes-Benz alloy wheels instead of the gold BBS units.
 The engine was a 6.9-litre Mercedes-Benz M120 V12 unit, which generated a total of 455 kW.
-Interestingly, there was no Isdera badging on the car and it had Mercedes-Benz badging instead.
+Interestingly, the car featured Mercedes-Benz badging instead of Isdera badging.
 The Silver Arrow was unveiled at the 1999 Frankfurt Motor Show.

 The Silver Arrow was bought by Swiss businessman Albert Klöti at a price of €1,500,000.
-Albert kept the car for 5 years after offering it on eBay for sale for US$3,000,000 in 2005.
-The car failed to sell after which it was sold back again in 2016 to Isdera.
-Isdera along with Schultz and the Isdera Classic team then restored the car back to its original form and name and made appearances at motor shows.
+Klöti kept the car for 5 years after offering it for sale on eBay for US$3,000,000 in 2005.
+The car failed to sell, after which it was sold back to Isdera in 2016.
+The owner of the car, along with Schultz and the Isdera Classic team, then restored the car back to its original form and name and made appearances at motor shows.
 On 13 February 2021, the Isdera Commendatore 112i was sold at a RM Sotheby's auction in Paris, France for €1,113,125.
+Isdera AG as the owner of the brand Commendatore has introduced the Commendatore GT in 2018 applying modern tech and redefining the iconic design language of the Commendatore 112i.